 Mixed Tread on Front and Back

-Many mountain bike riders put tires with different treads on their front and back wheels in some situations.
+Many mountain bike riders put tires with different threads on their front and back wheels in some situations.

 For instance, when riding on a hard-packed single track, you can put a knobby tire on the front wheel to improve grip when cornering and a smoother tire on the back in order to improve speed.
 The thing to have in mind though is that the two tires should still have the same outer diameter and width or you can easily lose stability.